-Category Depreciable Life
+Depreciable Life

-Land Not Depreciable
+Not Depreciable

-Land Improvements (fences, driveways) 15 years
+15 years

-Office Furniture, Fixtures, Equipment 5 years
+5 years

-IT equipment and accessories 3 years
+3 years

-Computer Software 3 years
+3 years

-Vehicles 5 years
+5 years

-Residential Buildings 30 years
+30 years

-Residential Improvements 15 years
+15 years

-Commercial Buildings 30 years
+30 years

-Commercial Improvements 15 years
+15 years

-Parish/School Buildings 30 years
+30 years

-Parish/School Improvements 15 years
+15 years

-Leasehold Improvements Remaining Lease
+Remaining Lease

-All Other 3 years
+3 years

 7.9.
 Policy Assets are retired from the fixed asset ledger when it has been determined that the asset is no longer operable, has been replaced, has been sold, or is no longer available for use.
 The net fixed value of the assets [acquisition/manufacturing cost less accumulated depreciation] at that time must be accounted for as a gain/loss.